About SHARP Lab

 Giuseppe Tateo, University of Bucharest

-is Postdoctoral Fellow at the ICUB University of Bucharest and research fellow at Fondazione Bruno Kessler (Trento, Italy).
+is postdoctoral Fellow at the ICUB University of Bucharest and research fellow at Fondazione Bruno Kessler (Trento, Italy).
 After earning his PhD from the Max Planck Institute for Social Anthropology, he was postdoctoral fellow in Bucharest, Riga and Prague.
 Giuseppe’s current project investigates church-building activities in postsocialist Europe in comparative perspective.